44407/EastCastle/README.md

 For cases where merging is more appropriate, RadJ employs a merge sort.
 Currently, RadJ's merge sort is usually slower than the default system sort when a low number of "natural runs" occur (and a low number of merges need to take place).
 For cases where large numbers of "natural runs" occur, RadJ usually outperforms Java's system sorts.

 See [this document](doc/Performance.md) for a full discussion of performance.

+### Utilities

+This project uses underlying utilities from the Morgan Stanley SilverKing project.
+See nearby for the forked repo.